mo-kiani/javascript.info/contrib_notes.md

 Also, in Task 1, the given solution changes an existing line, which is confusing since the problem statement seems to indicate that your code should come after.

+### Class basic syntax
+Summary missing bound field syntax and the fact that class fields are copied into each object rather than use the prototype system.

 # Incorrect statements